annotation/text-fabric/docs/Add.md

 ??? note "get data"
-    In order to get data, the only thing Text-Fabric needs to know, is these three things: the organisation or person, the repository, and the path within the repository.
+    In order to get data, the only thing Text-Fabric needs to know, is a string with the organisation or person, the repository, and the path within the repository.

     Based on the string `{org}/{repo}/{path}` it will find the online